welliott2/Credit-Card-Analysis-Project/README.md

 **A caution on the combined breakdown**: once you slice by payment status *and* education simultaneously, several resulting groups are very small (some with only 1-3 accounts).
-Those cells produce extreme-looking rates (e.g. 100% default on a single account) that aren't reliable patterns, just small-sample noise.
+Those cells produce extreme-looking rates (100% default on a single account) that aren't reliable patterns, just small-sample noise.
 Worth keeping in mind when reading the detailed table in the analysis output.